Do Go On - 369 - The Night Witches

 What did you see?

-It's so funny that Melbourne used to be a hotspot for theatre restaurants.
+It's so funny that Melbourne used to be a hot spot for theater restaurants.

 Yeah.